 Researchers have made some progress to study gamma ray bursts that occurred near quiescent galaxies.

 The process, called GRB per night, has only taken place about three times in the history of the Milky Way.
 It is a very short burst that does not usually produce any gamma rays.
-But GRB per night is one of the reasons that astronomers are able to detect other gamma ray bursts that occur in other parts of the universe.
-Since these brief flashes also produce gamma rays, astronomers have a way to study the afterglows of other explosions to see if they also have afterglows, which will tell them about the nature of the explosion.
+But GRB per night is one of the reasons that astronomers are able to detect other gamma ray bursts.
+Those that occur in other parts of the universe.
+Since these brief flashes also produce gamma rays; astronomers have a way to study the afterglows of other explosions.
+To see if they also have afterglows, which will tell them about the nature of the explosion.

 Scientists have detected gamma rays emitted by exotic white holes.